-Among the biggest companies in the cable industry are Comcast, AT&T and DirecTV.
-Comcast accounts for nearly 24 percent of the paid TV market in the United States, with DirecTV holding another 21.5 percent, showing that the industry is dominated by a few large companies.
-In order to diversify their product offerings and stay competitive in the industry, many of these companies are beginning to bundle internet and phone service options into their offerings.
-Comcast, for example, gains significant portions of its revenue for high speed internet, business services and voice options.
+Who are the main players?The industry is dominated by a handful of large companies.
+Comcast reports the largest number of pay TV subscribers in the United States, followed by AT&T Premium TV, and Charter Spectrum.
+In order to diversify their product offerings and stay competitive in the industry, many of these companies have begun to bundle internet and phone service options into their offerings.
+Comcast, for example, gains significant portions of its revenue for high-speed internet, business services, and voice options.

-Channels and contentWhen it comes to individual channels, The Fox News Channel dominated in both the primetime slot and total day viewers in 2018.
-The news channel averaged around 2.8 million primetime viewers in this timeframe, more than double those of its closest news competitors, CNN and MSNBC.
-In general, the most watched television programs tend to be sporting events and awards ceremonies, with FOX generating around 111 million viewers during the 2017 Superbowl.
+Channels and contentWhen it comes to individual channels, The Fox News Channel dominated in both the primetime slot and total viewers.
+The news channel averaged around 2.3 million viewers in 2022, roughly double those of one of its closest news competitors, MSNBC.
+In general, the most watched television programs tend to be sporting events and entertainment shows such as award ceremonies, with NBC generating close to 100 million viewers during the 2022 Superbowl.